Market-Insight-Solutions-LLC/vin-developer-guide/docs/source/vin_description.rst

 * Lightweight installation footprint
 * Negligible latency impact
 * Speed of encoding and decoding provides real-time data transmission
-* Digital ledgers within the VINTMs digital supply chain ensures that data and transaction provenance assurance occur and that data is authentic and tamper-proof
+* Digital ledgers within the *VIN™* digital supply chain ensures that data and transaction provenance assurance occur and that data is authentic and tamper-proof
 * Network agnostic
 * Supports both static files and streaming media